Mad-ness/howto-pages/FreeBSD_11_unattended_PXE_installation.md

         option root-path "192.168.168.105:/tftp/tftpboot/images/freebsd/fbsd11rel/";
     }

 Put in the hardware ethernet parameter the MAC address of the virtual machine is used for tests.
+This configuration allows to run FreeBSD without having Syslinux.
+If you do not want to customize dhcpd.conf for FreeBSD systems or to prefer to have a boot menu which Syslinux provides, the installation could be run via Syslinux.
+See the section "Integrating FreeBSD installation into Syslinux boot menu" for the details.

 In my case I had some problems with duplicating ip addresses so the FreeBSD loader could not recognize a single boot as complete session and it did a lot of DHCP queries, next global option has fixed the trouble: